codefresh-io/docs.codefresh.io/_docs/integrations/notifications/jira-integration.md

 max-width="90%"
 %}

-### Authenticate with the Jira Client Key
+### Authenticate with the Codefresh Marketplace App

 This is the recommended way to set-up your Jira Integration.
-To access the Client Key, follow these steps:
+To access the information needed to set-up the integration with the Codefresh Marketplace App, follow these steps:
 * Visit the [Codefresh Application](https://marketplace.atlassian.com/apps/1211656/codefresh-devops-platform) on the Atlassian Marketplace.
     {% include image.html
     lightbox="true"